Netruk44/Netruk44.github.io/content/post/godot-weeping-angel-effect/index.md

 >
 > As part of the implementation, I wrote a little bit of handcrafted assembly to check the texture for non-black pixels (`repne scasb` is very fast!).
 I was very proud of it at the time, but I feel compilers would probably do something like that optimization for you automatically these days.
 >
-> This tutorial will be using a similar approach, but instead of rendering the frame twice, we will instead be using the Godot engine's built-in visibility heuristics to determine when the statue is visible.
+> Stonewick Manor was made with a custom-written game engine in C++ and using DirectX.
+Much like compilers have gotten a whole lot better in the 10+ years since I was in college, so too have off-the-shelf game engines drastically improved.
+This tutorial will be using the Godot engine's built-in visibility heuristics to determine when the statue is visible.
+No complicated math or assembly required!

 ## The Godot Way